Introduction to Anka

 anka CLI, Anka makes virtualization extremely fast and reliable.
 Using

-Registry you can execute simple workflows to quickly build macOS virtual machines and deploy them to your users, developers, or administrators with ease.
+Registry you can execute simple workflows to quickly build macOS virtual machines and deploy them to your developers, or CI with ease.

 anka allows for other advantages as well, such as INSTANT START, to make multiple virtual machines extremely fast and responsive to your needs.
 Anka Registry lets you tag and version control your VMs, and is built specifically with DevOps workflows in mind.
 Lastly, Anka is the ONLY virtualization solution geared specifically towards making macOS and iOS CI workflows easy to manage.
 Lastly,

 anka allows you to use real iOS devices for testing workflows while connected to your Apple hardware.
-Anka provides commands to easily manage the devices, check them out, or move them between test environments individually or in groups.
+Anka provides commands to easily manage the devices, check them out, or move them between test environments.

 What does Anka do?

-At a high level, Anka enables you to use simple and automated DevOps workflows when working with macOS virtual machines and physical iOS devices.
+At a high level, Anka virtualizes macOS to create, run macOS Vms and enables you to use simple and automated DevOps workflows when working with macOS virtual machines and physical iOS devices.
 Anka boasts the following features:

 - Easy installation